gcallah/work/chaps/hegel.md

 raise the question in response, however, of what is so worrisome about this condition of laborlessness assuming one's needs are met.
-Leisure is, after all, a good thing, and some measure of it is very likely a human need.
-Armed with both Hegel's arguments about labor in the *Phenomenology* and his diagnoses of the threats to labor in the *Philosophy of Right*, we are in a position to respond to this objection.
+Leisure is, after all, a good thing, and some measure of it is very likely a human need, a thesis defended classically by Aristotle and more recently by Joseph Pieper.[^16] Armed with both Hegel's arguments about labor in the *Phenomenology* and his diagnoses of the threats to labor in the *Philosophy of Right*, we are in a position to respond to this objection.